AgentAsian/AIO-Solution-Guides/README.md

 I'm still learning to master the 5-6 questions to do fast.
 Usually i may not finish them ever.
 I suggest if you want to actually try for the AIO you begin to post your answers online and write up answers as it allows you to reflect.

-//ask stuff in discussions and i'll try answer.
+##ask stuff in discussions and i'll try answer.
 If you have any insight on the questions i'm stuck on also talk there